 - In A Song of Ice and Fire, eight-year-old Arya Stark tries to warn her father that she overheard men discussing a plot to kill him.
 Eddard did actually stop and listen to his daughter, but she was so flustered her explanation came out as complete gibberish about monsters.
 The fact that the two men used so many code words only made it harder, even she barely understood what it meant.

 - Ignoring the Evil-Detecting Dog also happens to both Robb and Jon, who ignore their direwolves acting aggressively towards people, chalking it up as respectively spending too much time in battle and smelling boar in the area.
 It gets Robb killed, and Jon stabbed at least four times, possibly fatally.

-- According to Blood And Fire, during his regency, on the few occasions Aegon III tried asking his small council things, he was shot down because he was "just a boy" (that, and his first Hand was a selfish jerk trying to take power for himself).
-Not surprising that the minute he turned sixteen, Aegon marched into the throne room, said "okay, you can all get lost now."
+- According to Fire & Blood, during his regency, on the few occasions Aegon III tried asking his small council things, he was shot down because he was "just a boy" (that, and his first Hand was a selfish jerk trying to take power for himself).
+Not surprising that the minute he turned sixteen, Aegon marched into the throne room and said "okay, you can all get lost now."

 - Star Wars Legends:

 - In the Timothy Zahn novel Heir to the Empire, this happens to Threepio, who is only able to get their attention at the last possible second.

 - Threepio has the same problem in James Luceno's Millennium Falcon.

 - Early books of Galaxy of Fear have people listening to whichever kid saw something unbelievable, but then brushing it off and telling them they must have seen something else.
 By the end of the series everyone has wised up, and this trope is replaced, at times, by them not getting the chance to say it.